 Remember the point I made earlier: Your marathon success is more about consistent weekly mileage than the duration of any single long run!

-These long runs are about three things:
+These long runs are about four things:

 1. Improving your aerobic endurance and stamina